adobe/aem-core-wcm-components/CONTRIBUTING.md

 ##### Before Contributing

-* Consider [Joining Developer Discussions](#joining-developer-discussions) to get feedback on what you are thinking of contributing.
+* Consider [Joining Developer Discussions](#joining-developer-discussions-) to get feedback on what you are thinking of contributing.
 It's better to get this early feedback before going ahead and potentially having to rewrite everything later.
-* Create a [bug report](#reporting-bugs) or [feature request](#suggesting-enhancements) issue summarizing the problem that you will be solving.
+* Create a [bug report](#reporting-bugs-) or [feature request](#requesting-features-) issue summarizing the problem that you will be solving.
 This will again help with early feedback and tracking.
-* Check through the project [development guidelines](Guidelines.md).
+* Have a look at our [component checklist](Guidelines.md), for an idea of what certifies a production ready component.

 ##### Contributing